Supreme Court on delay in lodging FIR / Complaint. Consequences of delay. What is not considered as delay? When is delay condoned?

 In Ravinder Kumar & Anr.
 Vs. State of Punjab, (2001) 7SCC 690 the Apex Court held –

 "It has to be remembered that law has not fixed any time for lodging the FIR.
 Hence a delayed FIR is not illegal.
 Of course a prompt and immediate lodging of the FIR is the ideal as that would give the prosecution a twin advantage.
 First is that it affords commencement of the investigation without any time lapse.
 Second is that it expels the opportunity for any possible concoction of a false version.
 Barring these two plus points for a promptly lodged FIR the demerits of the delayed FIR cannot operate as fatal to any prosecution case.
-It cannot be overlooked that even a promptly FIR is not an unreserved guarantee for the genuineness of the version incorporated therein.
+It cannot be overlooked that even a promptly lodged FIR is not an unreserved guarantee for the genuineness of the version incorporated therein.
 When there is criticism on the ground that FIR in a case was delayed the court has to look at the reason why there was such a delay.
 There can be a variety of genuine causes for FIR lodgment to get delayed.
 Rural people might be ignorant of the need for informing the police of a crime without any lapse of time.
 This kind of unconversantness is not too uncommon among urban people also.
 They might not immediately think of going to the police station.
 Another possibility is due to lack of adequate transport facilities for the informers to reach the police station.
 The third, which is a quite common bearing, is that the kith and kin of the deceased might take some appreciable time to regain a certain level of tranquility of mind or sedativeness of temper for moving to the police station for the purpose of furnishing the requisite information.
 Yet another cause is the persons who are supposed to give such information themselves could be so physically impaired that the police had to reach them on getting some nebulous information about the incident."

 In Amar Singh vs Balwinder Singh & Ors., (2003) 2 SCC 518, the Hon’ble Supreme Court held –